FreeDurok/portal-frontend/README.md

 > **Note**: This frontend works with [portal-backend](https://github.com/freedurok/portal-backend).
 Clone both repos in the same parent folder for full stack mode.

+> ⚠️ **Disclaimer**: This application was created for fun and learning purposes.
+Bugs are guaranteed!
+Use at your own risk.

 ## Features

 - ⚛️ React 18 with Vite